 LANGUAGE.
 A selection of languages is available for the menu options, including English, German, French, Italian, Spanish, Norwegian and Japanese.
 Other languages may apply.

 POINTER selects the pointer appearance.
 Options include ball, arrow and cross.
-Other shapes may apply.

 MASK selects whether the mask is applied downwards or upwards.